-All these arguments are required.
+The arguments id, name, and ip\addr are required.
 The arguments can be transferred to this command in any order.

 If you need to change existing bridge definition you should use the wyde command line utility with the bridge-set option.
 The syntax is as follows: